 relationship between the two, and the money was going to

 be deservedly theirs, as an attempt to try and make up

 The people in the SCA who made that settlement are the best

 damned people you know in the SCA, because not only did they

-save the SCA, they saved you from belonging to a nationally
+save the SCA, they saved YOU, personally, from belonging to a

 Thank them, won't you?

 Lest you think I am nuts.
 My ex-wife, who fought for custody